Professional edition active

 Acclimatization

 Successively and incrementally increasing the level and amount of work done in the heat eventually results in acclimatization, which enables people to work safely at temperatures that were previously intolerable or life threatening.
-To reach maximum benefit, acclimatization usually requires spending 8 to 11 days in the hot environment with some daily exercise (eg, 1 to 2 hours/day with intensity increased from day to day).
+To reach maximum benefit, acclimatization usually requires spending 7 to 14 days in the hot environment with progressive increases in intensity and duration (up to 1 to 2 hours) of physical activity (1, 4).
 Acclimatization markedly increases the amount of sweat (and hence cooling) produced at a given level of exertion and markedly decreases the electrolyte content of sweat and the risk of a heat illness.
 People who are not acclimatized are more likely to suffer from heat cramps or other heat illness during prolonged exertion and may need to increase their sodium intake.

 Pearls & Pitfalls